Azure Cache for Redis development FAQs

 One of the great things about Redis is that there are many clients supporting many different development languages.
 For a current list of clients, see Redis clients.
 For tutorials that cover several different languages and clients, see How to use Azure Cache for Redis.

-3. On the Authentication pane, select the Access keys tab.
+• To get the access keys, select Authentication from the Resource menu.
+Then, select the Access keys tab.

 Is there a local emulator for Azure Cache for Redis?